joemikhailgwu/semi-boosted-nested-model/README.md

 ------------------------------------------------------------------------------

-Other dataset results (not in paper) -- Macro-Average Performance for Tested Datasets using b=20:
+Other dataset results (not in paper) -- Macro-Average Performance for Tested Datasets:

     ->UNSW-NB15 (50%/50% Training Set Split, b=20, Pruning=True): 56.35% TPR, 2.21% FPR